tongson/taarr/README.md

 ## Sudo

 When called as `rrs`, asks for a `sudo` password for the remote user.
 Similar to the ansible options `--become -K`.
+Also turns on console mode since a TTY is expected anyway.

 # Audit Trail